-Advances in understanding climate, require arrays of ice cores with depths ranging from tens of meters to 4 km, and the requirements for the coring or sampling vary.
+Advances in understanding climate require arrays of ice cores with depths ranging from tens of meters to 4 km, and the requirements for the coring or sampling vary.
 Agile drills currently at IDDO need to be repaired and maintained in good condition so that they can be used for new projects.
 Clean hand augers and agile drills are needed for biological studies in glaciers.
 Acquisition of a lightweight, "backpack drill" for shallow coring is needed for alpine studies.
-Acquisition of an intermediate depth drill capable of extracting ~1,000 m of core in one season with minimal logistical requirements is also high priority.
-Development of replicate coring capability for the DISC drill is now well underway.
-A large-diameter drill for blue ice areas was used successfully on Taylor Glacier, Antarctica during the 2010-11 and 2011-12 field seasons.
+Development of an intermediate depth drill capable of extracting ~1,500 m of core with minimal logistical requirements is in the final stages by IDDO.
+A drill capable of coring up to 3,000 m is needed, and could be developed either by modifying the Intermediate Drill for deeper depths, or modifying the DISC drill for reduced logistical requirements.
+Development of replicate coring capability for the DISC drill is complete.
+A large-diameter drill for blue ice areas was used successfully on Taylor Glacier, Antarctica during the 2010-11 and 2011-12 field seasons, and its capability should be expanded for deeper drilling.
+Because the HCFC-141b component of the current drilling fluid is being phased out, there is need to move to a replacement drilling fluid for use in cold conditions, and testing within the international ice core community indicates that ESTISOL-140 shows great promise.
 A conceptual design for upgrading the DISC drill for cold conditions in East Antarctica should be developed.
-In addition, because the HCFC-141-b component of the current drilling fluid is being phased out, there is need to identify a replacement drilling fluid that is suitable for use in cold conditions.
 Table 1 lists characteristics for drills needed for the areas of science outlined above.
 Table 1.
 Requirements of drills for studies of climate change.
 More information on the drills needed to achieve the climate change science as discussed above is given in the IDDO Long Range Drilling Technology Plan.

-Diam.
-Depth Drilling Ambient Clean Transport Site Int'l (cm) (m) fluid temp (C) coring? type occupancy aspects < 200 years 5-7 horizontal none -20 yes Backpack Days US <200 years 5-7 15 none -30 sometimes Manual Days US 200 year 7-10 400 none -50 no Twin otter/ It traverse Days/weeks US 200 year 7-10 400 none -5 warm ice no Twin otter/ It traverse Days/weeks US 2k array 7-10 100-1,000 TBD -50 sometimes Twin otter/ It traverse Weeks/month US part of IPICS 40k array 10+ 1-3k TBD -50 no Twin otter/ Herc 1-2 seasons US or shared Interglacial 10+ 1-3k TBD -50 no Herc Multiple seasons US only or US- led >800k years (oldest ice) 10+ 3.5-4k TBD -50 no Herc & traverse Multiple seasons IPICS >800k years (blue ice) 25 5-20 none -40 no Twin otter 1-2 seasons US/ maybe others Pre- Quaternary atmosphere 7-25 rock- ice mix 200 none -40 no Helicopter 1-2 seasons US/ maybe others Novel tracers biogeochem processes 25 100^+ none -40 no Helicopter 1-2 seasons US
+Diam. (cm) Depth (m) Drilling fluid Ambient temp (C) Clean coring?
+Transport type Site occupancy Int'l aspects < 200 years 5-7 horizontal none -20 yes Backpack Days US <200 years 5 15 none -30 sometimes Backpack Days US 200 year 7-10 400 none -50 no Twin otter/ It traverse Days/weeks US 200 year 7-10 400 none -5 warm ice no Twin otter/ It traverse Days/weeks US 2k array 7-10 <1,500 TBD -50 sometimes Twin otter/ It traverse Weeks/month US part of IPICS 40k array 10+ 1-3k TBD -50 no Twin otter/ Herc 1-2 seasons US or shared Interglacial 10+ 1-3k TBD -50 no Herc Multiple seasons US only or US- led >800k years (oldest ice) 10+ 3.5-4k TBD -50 no Herc & traverse Multiple seasons IPICS >Site selection for 800k years (oldest ice) 2-4 < 1,000 none -50 no Herc & traverse 2 days IPICS >800k years (blue ice) 25 5-20 none -40 no Twin otter 1-2 seasons US/ maybe others Pre- Quaternary atmosphere 7-25 rock- ice mix 200 none -40 no Helicopter 1-2 seasons US/ maybe others Novel tracers biogeochem processes 25 200 + none -40 no Helicopter 1-2 seasons US Ancient microbial life 25 200 + none -40 sometimes Helicopter 1-2 seasons US